 The book would benefit from a more explicit discussion of politics.
 Despite its small size, a volatile economy, deep divisions between Indigenous and settler society, and the class and racial divisions within settler society produced a vigorous and deeply divided local politics.
 The struggle for racial equality, for example, didn’t just turn on spontaneous riots in the 1950s over liquor.
 Unionization of fishery and shore workers was intensely politicized as shown by Rolf Knight’s oral histories.

-On the other hand, Murau, based on his experience as a municipal councillor, offers measured advice about the future of Prince Rupert.
+On the other hand, Mirau, based on his experience as a municipal councillor, offers measured advice about the future of Prince Rupert.
 One needs vision, but not hallucinations.
 One needs to prepare for downturns, not just upturns.
 Prince Rupert did go bankrupt in the 1930s and has repeatedly entered debt crises.
 The need for reserve funds, a municipal sovereign fund, is a striking conclusion about how to be prudent as well as visionary.

 This is a well crafted and resourced account of a small community (illustrated with fourteen ‘colourful character’ profiles) with an outsized impact on the region, the province, the country, and perhaps even internationally.